TerminologyHub/termhub-in-5-minutes/bash-examples/README.md

 <a name="get-terminology-sh"/>

+### Get terminology (for terminology id)
-### get-terminology.sh
+Via get-terminology.sh

-Return a specific terminology by its terminology id.
+Return a specific terminology/version pair by its terminology id.
 The UUID below is an example that may or may not work.
 The idea is to take one of the terminology ids returned by one of the previous calls and you can then look up terminology info for specifically that UUID.